zcreativelabs/react-simple-maps/README.md

 export default ChoroplethMap
 ```

-##### Custom TopoJSON via geographyPaths
+##### Custom TopoJSON via geography

-If you want to transform your own TopoJSON maps with `topojson-client`, you can use `geographyPaths` to inject your own array of paths into `react-simple-maps`.
+If you want to transform your own TopoJSON maps with `topojson-client`, you can use `geography` prop to inject your own array of paths into `react-simple-maps`.

 ```js
 import React, { Component } from "react"